Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Preliminaries

 where $\sigma_k>0$ is the $k$th singular value, and $\bbu_k$ and $\bbv_k$ the $k$th right and left singular vectors, respectively.
-Clearly, the SVD can then be used to identify the rank of the matrix as well as to decompose it into the sum of $K$ rank-one matrices each of them spanning an orthogonal subspace.
-More importantly, the SVD can also be used to find low-rank approximations.
-To be specific, consider the minimization problem $\min_\hbX ||\bbX - \hbX||_F^2$ subject to $\rank(\hbX) \leq K'$ and suppose that $\rank(\bbX)>K'$.
+Clearly, the SVD can then be used to identify the rank of the matrix as well as to decompose it into the sum of $K$ rank-1 matrices, each of them spanning an orthogonal subspace.
+More importantly, the SVD can be used to find low-rank approximations.
+Consider the minimization problem $\min_\hbX ||\bbX - \hbX||_F^2$ subject to $\rank(\hbX) \leq K'$ and suppose that $\rank(\bbX)>K'$.
 Then, the Eckart-Young theorem \cite{eckart1936approximation} states the $\hbX$ that minimizes the approximation error is given by the truncated SVD